OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/s3w0f2x7/ARNtopic.jpg)

 We will return to "Subscriptions", where you can see in the "Status" tab that our email is awaiting confirmation.
-To confirm the email, we will enter the email, where we will find an email with a link to confirm and verify the selected email.
+To confirm the email, we havw to enter the email, there we will find an email with a link to confirm and verify the selected email.

 ![This is image](https://i.postimg.cc/g2xYSTr0/Subscription.jpg)